 The Admissions Process at Platt College is simple and can be completed in 5 steps.
 We are here to guide you along every step of the way.

-Attend a mandatory Information Session by scheduling a campus visit.
+Attend a mandatory virtual Information Session by scheduling a campus visit.
 This meeting will be hosted virtually, through Zoom, so please be prepared to attend via computer or phone.

 Complete online application and pay a non-refundable $75.00 application charge online before taking a scheduled entrance test or submitting official SAT or ACT scores.

 (To be deemed official, ACT and SAT test scores are to be submitted to Platt College directly from the testing agency and the official scores expire after THREE years from the test date.
 The TEAS is paid online directly to ATI testing services via credit/debit card only.
 Scores are expire after one year from the testing date.)